cmbant/docker-gcc-build/README.md

 ### Overview

-This repository has the Dockerfile for source build of gcc 6 (experimental).
+This repository has the Dockerfile for source build of gcc 6.

 Currently gcc 6 is required to run many Fortran 2003/2008 programs successfully due to bugs in earlier versions.
 Also includes standard openmpi and lapack libraries,